A longer preface: a short history of the two traditions

 |---|---|---|---|

-| BI (Descriptive/Diagnostic) | What happened?
-Why? | Metrics, KPIs, dashboards, drilldowns | SQL, dbt, DuckDB/Postgres, Superset/Metabase, Great Expectations |
+| BI | What happened?
+Why? | Metrics, KPIs, dashboards, drilldowns | SQL, dbt, DuckDB, Postgres, Superset, Metabase, semantic layers |

-Where BI ends (and why that’s a feature)
+Where BI ends, and why that's a feature

 BI's strengths

 - Governed metrics.
-A “gross margin” tile carries a consistent meaning across dashboards, allowing debates to focus on the business rather than the numbers.
+A gross margin tile carries a consistent meaning across dashboards, allowing debates to focus on the business rather than the numbers.

 - Explainability.
-BI answers “why” with drill-downs and dimensions; a KPI can be traced to contributing segments and back to the tables that fed it.
+BI answers why with drilldowns and dimensions; a KPI can be traced to contributing segments and back to the tables that fed it.

 - Reliability.
 Pipelines are tested; lineage is visible; access is controlled.
 Operations know what runs when and who can see what.